On this page

 Let us discuss and choose the best quote that suits your needs and budget, and we can connect you with our trusted local installers, who will provide up to 3 FREE quotes for your home and business solar energy system.
 Get your free quotes today!

-Third-party ownership is a financing alternative where a third-party investor owns the solar panels and is responsible for maintenance and upkeep.
+Third-party ownership or third-party PPA is a financing alternative where a third-party investor owns the solar panels and is responsible for maintenance and upkeep.
 The investor sells the energy generated by the solar panels to the customer at a fixed rate, usually lower than what the customer would pay for traditional electricity.

 This financing option is particularly attractive to businesses that do not have the capital to invest in solar energy systems upfront.
 With third-party ownership, the customer does not have to purchase or maintain the solar panels, reducing the initial investment cost.
 Additionally, since the investor owns the solar panels, they are responsible for any repairs or replacements needed, further reducing the cost to the customer.